Updating Git Project Structure

 no changes added to commit (use "git add" and/or "git commit -a")

-Well that looks better but a little bit scary right?
+Well, that looks better but scary.
 Of course not!
-Now all we need to do is decide what we want to keep and what we want to get rid of.
+Now, all we need to do is decide what we want to keep and what we want to get rid of.
 But before we do that, let’s create a new branch so we are not messing with master.
-By doing this we are ensuring that we don’t mess anything up in master in case we do something wrong.
+By doing this, we are ensuring that we don’t mess anything up in master in case we do something wrong.

 So, let’s create a new branch called updating-structure: